-ESA conducted a records search of DAHP's WISAARD system on August 5, 2021 (DAHP 2021a).
-No additional cultural resources assessments have been conducted within the Study Area since the previous desktop analysis report (Berger 2020; DAHP 2021a).
+ESA conducted an updated records search of DAHP's WISAARD system on August 5, 2021, and April 22, 2022 (DAHP 2022a).
+No additional cultural resources assessments have been conducted within the Study Area since the previous desktop analysis report (Berger 2020; DAHP 2022a).
 No National Register of Historic Places (NRHP)-listed, determined Eligible, or recommended Eligible built environment resources are within or immediately adjacent to the Project Area.
 No Traditional Cultural Properties have been recorded within the Study Area.
-Five archaeological were identified within the Study Area (Table 1).
-Two, 45-PI-106 and 45-PI-1526, have been recorded since the initial desktop assessment for the Project.
-Each of the recorded sites is related to historic period activity.
+No additional cemeteries have been recorded within the Study Area.
+Five archaeological resources were identified within the Study Area (Table 1).
+Two of these resources, 45-PI-106 and 45-PI-1542, have been recorded since the initial desktop assessment for the Project (Kretzler 2022; Morris 2022).
+Each of the five recorded sites is related to historic period activity.